-The Board of Examiners will then approve thesis titles by Week 1 in Trinity Term for each student.
+The Board of Examiners will then approve thesis titles for each student in the Trinity Term Exam Board meeting.
 The supervisor will provide academic guidance and oversee the thesis progress.
-For further information on supervisors responsibilities, please refer to section 4 below.
+For further information on supervisors' responsibilities, please refer to section 4 below.